 You can use your Zip Card funds in the library, the cashier's window (Business Office), the Marketplace Cafe, the Bookstore, and many locations on the Akron campus.

 For more information and a list of the places you may use your card at the University of Akron campus, visit: http://www.uakron.edu/zipcard/.

 Is there a photocopier available in the library?

-Yes.
-The photocopier is located near the library entrance.
-You will need to use your Zip Card to make copies.
-Copies can be made at a charge of $.07 per page.
+No, but we do have scanners.
+Scanned documents can then be sent to the printer.
+You will need to use your Zip Card to print your scanned documents.
 General office supplies are also available at the copier including stapler, scissors, paper clips, correction fluid, 3-hole punch, and paper trimmer.

 I want to research something online.
 Which computers can I use in the library?

 The computers in the library are all available to students wishing to perform online research, create documents, or check their e-mail.
 There are currently nine seated stations and four stand-up stations.
 The computers are available on a first-come, first-served basis, and there are no time limits.
 We do recommend that you reserve the stand-up stations for short computer searches to make them more readily available for students needing quick library assistance.